groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/document-merging/merge-doc-files/_index.md

 weight: 10
 url: /net/document-merging/merge-doc-files/
 ---

+# Merge DOC Files with GroupDocs.Merger for .NET

 ## Introduction
 In this tutorial, we will explore how to merge DOC files using GroupDocs.Merger for .NET.
 GroupDocs.Merger for .NET is a powerful API that allows developers to combine, split, and manipulate various document formats programmatically.
 By leveraging this API, you can seamlessly merge multiple DOC files into a single document.
 We will provide step-by-step instructions to guide you through the process of merging DOC files using GroupDocs.Merger for .NET.
 ## Prerequisites